Select Page

 End of the Blockade

-In the face of the ongoing airlift and its mounting international pressure, the Soviet Union lifted the blockade on May 12, 1949.
-This marked a victory for the Western powers and a setback for the Soviet Union’s attempts to exert control over West Berlin.
+Due to the airlift’s ongoing operations and international pressure the Soviet Union stopped their blockade on May 12 1949.
+Western allies reached their goal against the Soviet Union’s attempts to take over West Berlin.

 Legacy